joeromero/docs/maps_api.md

 By default, users do not have access to private tables in CartoDB.
 In order to create maps where private tables are involved, the user needs to use the API Key.
 Some of the endpoints also need the API Key to be included (e.g. creating a named map).

 To execute an authorized request, api_key=YOURAPIKEY should be added to the request URL.
 The param can be also passed as POST param.

-Please, be careful if you are using API Key as query param, always use HTTPS in those cases.
+We **strongly advise** using HTTPS when you are performing requests that include your ```api_key```.

 ## Errors

-Errors are reported using standard HTTP codes and also extended information encoded in json with this format
+Errors are reported using standard HTTP codes and also extended information encoded in JSON with this format:

 ```
 {
     "errors": [